arnonerba/Formulate/formulate/readme.txt

 * Multiple responsive themes
 * Optional phone number field
-* Send contact form submissions to a custom email addres
+* Ability to send contact form submissions to a custom email addres
 * Ability to disable all themes and write your own CSS

 = Why am I not getting emails? =